Python’s

 ## $`26905`

-which ones should have returned, given that fn
+values of n which ones should have returned, given that fn takes

 generate those values.